nayomirana/Declarative-semantic-enrichment-of-spatial-data/Use case2/data/README.md

 ### Place name data formatting
 - ACT, TAS, NT, WA
-    - Added a new column to record the status of place names as 'gazetted'
+    - Added a new column to record the status of place names as `gazetted`
     - Added a new column to store the geometry in WKT format
 - NSW
-    - Identified records containing multiple values in the GAZETTE DATE column and added a new 'MOST_RECENT_GAZETTE_DATE' column to record the most recent gazette date.
+    - Identified records containing multiple values in the GAZETTE DATE column and added a new `MOST_RECENT_GAZETTE_DATE` column to record the most recent gazette date.
     - Added a new column to record the state abbreviation
     - Added a new column `IS_INDIGENOUS` to record whether the record is indigenous name based on the values of column `ABORIGINAL NAME`.